 After the expiry of the retention period, we may dispose of files including associated Personal Data without further reference to you.

-GDPR provides you with certain privacy rights, as a data subject, in relation to your Personal Data; such as the:
+GDPR and the FADP provides you with certain privacy rights, as a data subject, in relation to your Personal Data; such as the:

 - Right of access: You can request us to provide you with a copy of your Personal Data.